Anurag1101/Movie_Ticket_Booking/README.md

    - `book`: Confirms booking details and seat allocation.
    - `fare`: Calculates total fare and generates a booking ID.

-Main Program Flow:

-Prompts the user for inputs, validates them, and initiates the booking process.
+2. **Main Program Flow:** Prompts the user for inputs, validates them, and initiates the booking process.

-Example Workflow
+## Example Workflow:
-text
-Copy code

     Welcome to PVR Cinemas

     Available Movies: Joker 2, Venom 3, Bhool Bhulaiyaa 3, Singham Again

     Show Timings:
       Input 'Morning' for 9:00 A.M.
 Show
       Input 'Afternoon' for 1:00 P.M.
 Show
       Input 'Evening' for 5:00 P.M.
 Show
       Input 'Night' for 9:00 P.M.
 Show

     Enter Your Movie Choice: Joker 2
     Enter Your Show Timing: Evening
     Enter the number of tickets: 3

     BOOKING CONFIRMED!
 You have booked 3 tickets for 'Joker 2' at 5:00 P.M.
     Your confirmed seats are in AUDI 7, Seat Numbers: D12, D13, D14

     Total price including taxes: ₹993
     Booking ID: X8H2J9K3

 Dependencies
 No external libraries are required; only Python's standard library is used: